Black women in American politics

 Black women have been involved in American socio-political issues and advocating for the community since the American Civil War era through organizations, clubs, community-based social services, and advocacy.
 Black women are currently underrepresented in the United States in both elected offices and in policy made by elected officials.
 Although data shows that women do not run for office in large numbers when compared to men, Black women have been involved in issues concerning identity, human rights, child welfare, and misogynoir within the political dialogue for decades.

-Women in government are preferred by ethnic minorities over their White colleagues.
-Researchers studying black politics have discovered that White voters have prejudices towards Black candidates.
-Descriptive representation is important for Black voters.
-Black women's positional behavior and ideology are influenced by a distinctive Black female consciousness.
-Support for Black women candidates among Black women may result from a prioritization of racial concerns above gendered interests.
+Black women almost uniformly vote for the Democratic Party, usually at least 90% or higher.
+In the 2024 United States presidential election, Black women voted for Kamala Harris by a margin of 92-7%.